-So if you are new to paper mache, here is a great site to help you along.
-You can create such gorgeous masterpieces on those days when you are stuck indoors.
+If you are new to paper mache, here is a great site to help you along.
+You can create such gorgeous masterpieces on those days when you need fun indoor kid activities.

 If you have younger kids, this won’t be a task that you can just toss at them and expect them to entertain themselves for hours.
 You will have to show them, and this could be a fun hobby to learn together.

 However, once your kids learn how to knit, then they can make lots of fun items.
 Here is a great starter kit for kids to learn to knit.

 Would you believe that my boys really appreciate the art of crochet?
 Their Nana was a very talented woman, and she specialized in crochet.

 For that reason, my kids really enjoy watching and trying to learn how to crochet.
 If you think your kids might be interested, this is a great resource to help them get started.

 I am a huge fan of cross-stitch.
 A friend of mine first introduced me to it when I was about 5 or 6 years old.